Sexual Orientation OCD: When Your Brain Will Not Stop Asking If You Are Lying To Yourself

 In SO-OCD specifically, the groinal response is often the cornerstone “evidence” the disorder uses to generate certainty.
 The client sees a person of the orientation they fear they “really” are.
 They check their body.
 They feel something.
 The brain interprets the something as arousal.
 The interpretation feels like proof.
 The proof drives more checking.
 More checking produces more sensation.
 The loop closes.

 What is happening biologically: when you anxiously attend to your genitals or to your sexual response system, blood flow patterns shift, attention to local sensation increases, and the brain becomes hyper-aware of normal physiological variation that it would otherwise filter out.
 The sensations are real.
-They are not arousal toward the feared category.
+They are not aroused toward the feared category.
 They are anxiety responses produced by the act of checking.

 Thought-action fusion, sexual edition.
 Standard TAF says thinking it is the same as doing it.
 SO-OCD runs a particularly potent version: having a thought is the same as wanting it, the same as being it, the same as having always been it secretly.
-The fact that you can imagine a same-sex (or opposite-sex) sexual scenario becomes evidence, in the disorder’s logic, that you must want the scenario, must be the orientation it implies, must have been hiding it from yourself.
+The fact that you can imagine a same-sex (or opposite-sex) sexual scenario becomes evidence, in the disorder’s logic, that you must want the scenario, must be the orientation it implies, and must have been hiding it from yourself.
 This logic is wrong.
 The capacity to imagine sexual scenarios across orientations is a feature of human cognition, not evidence of orientation.
 Your brain can imagine murder.
 That does not make you a murderer.

 Intolerance of uncertainty, applied to identity.
 The engine.
 SO-OCD demands a level of certainty about your sexual identity that no human being possesses.
 Am I really straight?
 Am I really gay?
 How do I know?
 What if my next attraction is the one that proves the disorder right?
 These are unanswerable in the certainty the disorder demands.
 Healthy sexual identity is held with reasonable confidence and tolerable uncertainty.
-The disorder treats the absence of perfect certainty as the presence of catastrophic identity error.
+The disorder treats the absence of perfect certainty as a catastrophic identity error.

 Hyperawareness creates the very signals it fears.
 This is the loop that traps every SO-OCD client.
 You are scared of being attracted to people of the feared category.
 You begin watching yourself constantly for signs of attraction whenever you encounter them.
-The watching produces hyperawareness, attentional capture, body sensations, and the inability to relate normally to the people you are now constantly evaluating.
+Watching produces hyperawareness, attentional capture, body sensations, and the inability to relate normally to the people you are now constantly evaluating.
 Your brain reads all of this as evidence of attraction.
 There is no exit through the loop, because the loop is the disorder.

 Confessing intensifies the obsession.
 Many SO-OCD clients confess to a partner, a therapist, a religious figure, or to themselves repeatedly.
 The confession provides brief relief.
 The relief teaches the brain that the content was the kind that required confession, which means it must have been real, which means more confession is warranted.

 Reassurance from your partner becomes the most addictive compulsion.
-Specific to SO-OCD: many clients in heterosexual relationships repeatedly ask their partner whether they “still feel attracted” to them, want their partner to confirm the relationship, want their partner to reassure them that the OCD is OCD.
+Specific to SO-OCD: many clients in heterosexual relationships repeatedly ask their partner whether they “still feel attracted” to them, want their partner to confirm the relationship, and want their partner to reassure them that the OCD is OCD.
 This becomes a cycle that damages real relationships.
 The same dynamic occurs in same-sex relationships with gay-to-straight SO-OCD.

 Common Compulsions in SO-OCD

 Mental checking of attraction.
-Scanning your body, your attention, your emotional response in the presence of people of the feared category.
+Scanning your body, your attention, and your emotional response in the presence of people of the feared category.
 Pausing repeatedly throughout the day to check whether you “feel anything.”
 Replaying recent moments to assess whether you reacted normally.

 Visual checking.
 Catching yourself looking at a person of the feared category.
 Looking away.
-Looking back to check whether the looking-away itself was suspicious.
+Looking back to check whether the looking away itself was suspicious.
 Tracking your own gaze direction obsessively.

 Groinal-response checking.
 Repeatedly mentally scanning the genital region for sensation while in the presence of triggers.
 Each scan produces sensation.
 The sensation feeds the loop.